AnthonyBryant1/TroubleshootingHPlaptop/README.md

 <h1>Troubleshooting an HP Laptop with No Password and Poor Performance</h1>

 <h2>Description</h2>
 Project consists of assisting a friend with their HP Laptop.
-He has forgotten his password and reports poor performance when trying to use it for even basic tasks such as web browsing.
+He has forgotten his password and reports prior to that it had poor performance when trying to use it for even basic tasks such as web browsing.
 <br />

 <h2>[Placeholder]</h2>

-- I will update this as my schedule permits.
-Thank you for your interest!
+[Work in Progress] as I balance this portfolio with my course work.
 <!--
  ```diff
 - text in red